 The media picked up on this, multiplying the reach across news and media channels.

-I think that a key reason why the brand became so successful, so quickly, was that the most of the advertising was done for them, and done for free.
+I think that a key reason why the brand became so successful, so quickly, was that most of the advertising was done for them and done for free.

-Indeed, in our own shops we operate a challenge 25 log, and someone who looks under 25 needs to show identity.
+Indeed, in our own shops, we operate a challenge 25 log and someone who looks under 25 needs to show identification.

-And most people who are challenged, and can not provide identification, are asking about JUUL.
+Most people who are challenged and can not provide identification, are asking about JUUL.

 Effectively, anti-smoking organisations have spent hundreds of millions promoting a brand they hate to the children they are supposed to be protecting.

 With hundreds of millions of dollars to spend, anti-vape campaigners don’t limit themselves to posters of course, and numerous videos and even TV adverts have been shown.

 One video I found emphasises: